close

 Fuel / Intake

-Whenever you ride unorthodox conditions like sand dunes, mud / water, and snow, it pays to keep your Can-am Defender intakes in mind.
-Of course snorkeling your side-by-side will help when riding in bogs, creek crossings, and other terraqueous situations, but when it comes to powdery snow, gritty mud, and fine sand, a simple snorkel just ain’t going to cut it.
-Many riders choose to go the route of a CVT and Engine air intake location redesign to maximize fresh clean air intake.
-Can-am Defender’s on tracks are especially keen on getting the intake up in front of the machine to keep dust and snow out of the UTV’s intakes and away from the cab.
-Powder riders with tracked out Defenders also often use prefilters to protect their combustion air intakes when riding powder.
-You can also get prefilters for the clutch intake, and if you run snorkels, you can reroute them into cab with a kit available from BRP.
-There’s no kit for the combustion air intake but you can still make it happen using the same basic concept as the clutch intake.
+As an off-road enthusiast, it's important to keep your Can-am Defender intakes in mind, especially when riding under unconventional conditions like mud, water, and snow.
+While snorkeling your side-by-side is helpful in bogs and creek crossings, it's not enough for powdery snow, gritty mud, and fine sand.
+One solution is to redesign the CVT and Engine air intake locations to maximize fresh clean air intake.
+Can-am Defender's on tracks benefit from moving the intake up in front of the vehicle to keep dust and snow out of the intakes and away from the cab.
+Powder riders with tracked-out Defenders often use prefilters to protect their combustion air intakes when riding.
+While there's no kit for the combustion air intake, you can still reroute snorkels into the cab with a kit available from BRP.
+By keeping your Can-am Defender's intakes in mind, you'll ensure a more enjoyable, trouble-free ride.

 Read More